Memorable Manitobans: John Robert Charles Evans (1891-1959)

 Born at Nanaimo, British Columbia on 15 March 1891, son of Daniel Evans and Margaret Woods, brother of Annie Evans Wright, he was raised as a Baptist by British immigrants to Canada.
 He came to Brandon to attend high school and, in 1913, he graduated with a BA degree from the then Brandon Baptist College.
 He taught at the Academy for several years and, in 1920, he went to the University of Chicago in Illinois, where he earned a PhD in Geology in 1924.
 Evans was offered a fellowship at the University of Chicago, but he turned it down to return to Brandon College in order to lecture on Geology.

 He became President of the College in 1928, and during his thirty years in the position he took on the task of keeping the College afloat.
 Evans worked continuously to raise the funds to both support and expand Brandon College.
-He would travel miles to pitch the College to potential supporters along with A. E. McKenzie.
+He would travel miles to pitch the College to potential supporters along with Albert Edward McKenzie.

 Death registration, British Columbia Vital Statistics.